Design and Technology

 - Electrical Systems

-Increasing outdoor and residential visits are used to support DT such as the Year 5 trip to PGL design and make a raft and our outdoor Forest school where we build dens and make various structures.
+Increasing outdoor and residential visits are used to support DT such as the Year 5 trip to PGL where children design and make a raft.
+We also take advantage of our outdoor Forest school where we build dens and make various structures.